 Wat Saket: Golden Mount Temple in Bangkok

 The Wat Saket temple, or better known as the Golden Mount in Bangkok, is a Buddhist temple in Thailand located in the district of Pom Prap Sattru Phai.
 Visiting this impressive temple complex is certainly one of the most beautiful things to do in Bangkok.
-A 318 steps pathway leads up to a marvellous golden Chedi and from the top you will get spoiled by scenic ambience.
+A 318 steps pathway leads up to a marvelous golden Chedi and from the top you will get spoiled by scenic ambience.
 Here, from the terrace, you can enjoy a breathtaking panoramic view across the rooftops of Bangkok.
 The ascent to Wat Saket is also worth the effort; beautiful bells, mystical statues and the many details make this temple really worth a visit.

 In this travel guide we have summarized the most important information about transport, opening hours and entrance fees for the Wat Saket.
 In addition, you get some amazing insider tips for an unforgettable visit to the Golden Mountain!